derek-baker/docker-cheat-sheet/README.md

 <br>

-TO VIEW THE stdout OF A RUNNING DETACHED CONTAINER'S MAIN PROCESS:
+TO VIEW THE stdout OF A RUNNING BUT DETACHED CONTAINER'S MAIN PROCESS:
 (The main process is the entrypoint specified when you started the container)
 ``` bash
 docker logs --follow $USER